thepavankoushik/alfolio.github.io/_pages/about.md

 I am also interested in teaching and mentoring software developers.

-I'm currently looking for new opportunities both Professional and Freelance.
+I'm currently an SDE II at AWS.
 If you are interested in working with me, please feel free to contact me @ [LinkedIn](https://www.linkedin.com/in/thepavankoushik/).

 Peace.